 How to complain

-Anyone concerned about a Members behaviour or wishing to make a Complaint about a Members’ behaviour should submit that, in writing, to their local Appropriate Authority’s Disciplinary Secretary.
+Anyone concerned about a Members behaviour or wishing to make a formal Complaint about a Members’ behaviour should submit that, here.

 What happens next?

-The Disciplinary Secretary is responsible for arranging an Investigation Panel, who determine whether or not the Complaint shows a prima facie case to answer.
+A Disciplinary Secretary will be appointed and is responsible for arranging an Investigation Panel, who determine whether or not the Complaint shows a prima facie case to answer.
 This means that there needs to be enough evidence in front of them to show that there is a serious enough case to warrant a Disciplinary Hearing.
 Whilst they have the power to ask for additional evidence, from anyone, they do not need to.
 In some cases, they may decide that the case is suitable for mediation or training, as it is not so serious that it needs to be a Hearing.

 Before the Hearing, the Complainant and the Respondent will have been asked to produce their evidence.
 All this will be provided to the Panel and the parties will have the opportunity to attend and give their evidence and question the other party on theirs (through the Chair not directly).
 The Panel will consider the evidence and reach their determination.
 When the Panel consider the case proven, or part of it, they will then determine an appropriate sanction.